Alburg History, Family Crest & Coats of Arms

 Early Notables of the Alburg family (pre 1700)

-Another 26 words (2 lines of text) are included under the topic Early Alburg Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Alburg Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Alburg family to the New World and Oceana
+Migration of the Alburg family

 To escape the uncertainty of the political and religious uncertainty found in England, many English families boarded ships at great expense to sail for the colonies held by Britain.
 The passages were expensive, though, and the boats were unsafe, overcrowded, and ridden with disease.
 Those who were hardy and lucky enough to make the passage intact were rewarded with land, opportunity, and social environment less prone to religious and political persecution.
 Many of these families went on to be important contributors to the young nations of Canada and the United States where they settled.
 Alburgs were some of the first of the immigrants to arrive in North America: John Aldburgh who settled in Massachusetts in 1634.

 - ^ Smith, George (ed), Dictionary of National Biography.
 London: Smith, Elder & Co., 1885-1900.
 Print